microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 - `requirements-quant.txt`
   - For running the SmoothQuant algorithm using [Intel's Neural Compressor](https://github.com/intel/neural-compressor)
 - `requirements-70b-model.txt`
-  - For run LLaMA-2 70B model in multiple GPUs
+  - For running the LLaMA-2 70B model on multiple GPUs
 - `requirements.txt`
   - Package versions needed in each of the above files